qTox/qTox/INSTALL.md

 ## Compile-time switches

-They are passed as an argument to `cmake` command.
-E.g. with a switch `SWITCH` that has value `YES` it would be passed to `cmake` in a following manner:
+They are passed as an argument to the `cmake` command.
+E.g. a switch `SWITCH` with the value `YES` would be passed to `cmake` in the following manner:

 ```bash
 cmake -DSWITCH=yes